Top 7 Best Free Shuttles and Trams in Las Vegas (Vegas Hacks)

 4. Free Caesars Entertainment Shuttle Bus from Rio to and from Bally’s, Paris and Harrah’s every 30 minutes from 10 AM to 1 AM.

-5. The Las Vegas Downtown Loop is a free shuttle bus around downtown Las Vegas from the Fremont Street Experience to the Mob Museum, the Arts District & the North Premium Outlets (every 30 minutes).
+5. The Las Vegas Downtown Loop is a free shuttle bus doing a 45-minute loop around downtown Las Vegas from The Stratosphere north to the Fremont Street Experience, Mob Museum, the Arts District & the North Premium Outlets (every 30 minutes).

 6. Sam’s Town has a free shuttle to Fremont Hotel and Harrah’s.